silencesys/lindat-tei/src/guidelines/source-description.md

 | minor | this hand is used occasionally in the manuscript

 If you know other works written by the same hand.
-It can be noted inside the `<handNote>` element by providing the title of the other within the `<title>` element followed by `ref` element specifiying the location.
+It can be noted inside the `<handNote>` element by providing the title of the other within the `<title>` element followed by `ref` element specifying the location.
 See example below.

 ```xml